 National Heritage Week celebrates all things heritage.
 It brings together communities, families, organisations, cultural institutions, academics and enthusiasts, to build awareness about the value of heritage and support its conservation.

 The Heritage Council assumed the role of coordinator of National Heritage Week from the Department of the Environment, Heritage & Local Government in 2005.
-Since then the week has grown into a highly successful programme of over 1700 events which take place during the last week of August each year.
-For further information about the Heritage Council including our initiatives, grants programmes, history and structure, visit the Heritage Council website.
+Since then the week has grown into a highly successful programme, and last year more than 2,000 events took place across Ireland during the third week of August.